-Naturally fish do lose or change color as the case might be, but this just don’t happen.
-Like I mentioned above, there are some factor responsible for this.
+Naturally, fish do lose or change colour as the case might be, but this just doesn’t happen.
+As I mentioned above, there is some factor responsible for this.

 Why is my rainbow shark turning white?
 Your rainbow shark might be turning white because it is old or it is stressed.
-Stressing could be cause by many factors such as wrong water parameters, unsuitable tank mates, poor feeding.
+Stressing could be caused by many factors such as wrong water parameters, unsuitable tank mates, and poor feeding.

 One of the problems fish have is getting stressed easily.